Planning-Inspectorate/osom-guide/src/policy.md

 layout: document
 tags: []
 subtitle: Policy
 ---

-The executive is responsible for considering, writing & publishing or endorsing appropriate policy and standards for the organisation.
+The Office of the CDIO is responsible for considering, writing & publishing or endorsing appropriate policy and standards for the organisation.